robertocosta/uep/README.md

 * Boost test library >= 1.55

-On Debian Jessie the required packages can be installed by running `sudo apt-get install build-essential python3-dev libboost-test-dev`
+On Debian Jessie the required packages can be installed by running `sudo apt-get install build-essential python3-dev libboost-all-dev`

 ## Build
 This project uses the [waf](https://waf.io/) build system.